 Rich operating systems

 For applications requiring a more advanced user interface, sophisticated I/O and networking, such as in set-top boxes or entertainment systems, an RTOS is likely to be too simplistic.
 The same applies if there are complex computations, requirements for a full process isolation and multitasking, filesystem & storage support, or a full separation of application code from hardware via device drivers.
 Systems like these generally have soft real-time requirements and can be best served by a general-purpose rich operating system such as Linux.
-As noted in an earlier post, Linux requires multiple RISC-V privilege modes – machine, supervisor, and user modes (M, S, U) – as well as a memory management unit (MMU) for virtual-to-physical address translation.
-Also, the memory footprint of such system is significantly larger compared to a simple RTOS.
+As mentioned in our blog post dedicated to processor complexity, Linux requires multiple RISC-V privilege modes – machine, supervisor, and user modes (M, S, U) – as well as a memory management unit (MMU) for virtual-to-physical address translation.
+Also, the memory footprint of such a system is significantly larger compared to a simple RTOS.

-Finally, for embedded systems that require both hard real-time responses and features of a rich operating system like Linux, it is common to design them with two communicating processor subsystems, one supporting an RTOS and the other running Linux.
+Finally, for embedded systems that require both hard real-time responses and features of a rich OS like Linux, it is common to design them with two communicating processor subsystems, one supporting an RTOS and the other running Linux.